TheCommieAxolotl/BetterDiscord-Stuff/OSX/README.md

 # OSX Theme
-### Theme that brings the best and most memorable parts of MacOS and OSX into 1 theme
+### Theme that brings some of the best and most memorable parts of MacOS and OSX into 1 theme

 # Installation
 ## Download SF Pro Font